mgsosna/mattsosna.com/_posts/theory/2021-04-30-Collective-behavior.md

 <img src="{{ site.baseurl }}/images/theory/coll_beh/ensemble.png">

-One popular example of an ensemble method is a [**random forest**](https://en.wikipedia.org/wiki/Random_forest).
+One popular ensemble method is a [**random forest**](https://en.wikipedia.org/wiki/Random_forest).
 A random forest consists of dozens or hundreds of [decision trees](https://en.wikipedia.org/wiki/Decision_tree).
-While there are [plenty of ways](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) to configure how the forest is assembled, the general process is that each tree is independently trained on [bootstrapped](https://machinelearningmastery.com/a-gentle-introduction-to-the-bootstrap-method/) replicates of the data and random subsets of the features.
+While there are [plenty of ways](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) to configure how the forest is assembled, the general process is that each tree is independently trained on [bootstrapped](https://machinelearningmastery.com/a-gentle-introduction-to-the-bootstrap-method/) observations and random subsets of the features.
 (If we used the same data for each tree, we'd create the same tree each time!)

 The result is a collection of models, each with a _slightly different understanding_ of the training data.
 This variation is crucial.
 Individual decision trees easily become [overfit](https://www.investopedia.com/terms/o/overfitting.asp) to their training data, meaning they fail to generalize well to new data.
 But because the ensemble consists of many trees, these errors tend to cancel one another out, leading to a more accurate model overall.

+### The theory
+The enhanced accuracy of a random forest can be summarized as the [wisdom of the crowds](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd).
+The concept dates back to 1906 at a livestock fair in Plymouth, MA, which held a competition to guess the weight of an ox.
+Nearly 800 farmers gave their best estimates.
+Statistician [Sir Francis Galton](https://en.wikipedia.org/wiki/Francis_Galton) later examined the guesses and observed that while individual estimates varied widely, the _mean_ of the estimates was more accurate than any individual guess.
+Galton went on to formalize his theory in his famous [_Vox Populi_ paper](https://www.all-about-psychology.com/the-wisdom-of-crowds.html).

+There are two key requirements for the wisdom of the crowds to work.
+The first is that **individuals must _vary in their information_.** If everyone has the same information, the group's decision isn't going to be any more accurate than an individual's.
+This can even lead to _less_ accurate decisions in general as group members become overly confident in their [echo chamber](https://en.wikipedia.org/wiki/Echo_chamber_(media)).<sup>[[1]](#1-the-theory)</sup>

+The second requirement is that **individual estimates must be _independent_.** If those 800 farmers deliberated amongst their neighbors before voting, the number of unique perspectives would collapse to a few hundred, maybe even only a few dozen, as people's opinions began influencing each others'.
+The opinions of loud personalities would weigh more than those of the quiet; rare information would be discarded in favor of common knowledge.

+The training of a random forest model is like the lives of our farmers as they gain their knowledge.

-### The beast
+### The fish
-The strength of ensemble methods
+So how do fish compare to a random forest model?

+One important consideration is that these are independent estimates.
+This makes it more like bagging, rather than boosting.

 There's one more nuance to mention: boosted vs. bagged

+One additional parallel.
+We typically think of artificial neural networks as modeled off of biological neural networks.
+But the entire school can also be thought of as a neural network.

 ### Collective decision-making
 How are groups smarter than individuals?
 The short answer is that it varies wildly by species and context $-$ the mechanisms leading to a locusts swarm finding food are different than [small human groups solving a cognitive task](https://www.einsteinmed.org/uploadedFiles/diversity/collective-intelligence-science.pdf).
 But there are also many surprising commonalities.